publiclab/infragram/README.md

 4. `npm install` - this will install all the node packages into your local machine.
 5. `npm install http-server -g && http-server` (this installs http-server globally and then runs it, next time you just need to do `http-server` to run it locally)

-## Contributing

-We welcome contributions and are especially interested in welcoming [first-time contributors](#first-time).
-Read more about [how to contribute](#developers) below!
-We especially welcome contributions from people belonging to groups under-represented in free and open-source software!

-### Code of Conduct

-Please read and abide by our [Code of Conduct](https://publiclab.org/conduct); our community aspires to be a respectful place both during online and in-­person interactions.

-## Developers

-Help improve Public Lab software!

-* Join the chatroom at https://publiclab.org/chat
-* Look for open issues at https://github.com/publiclab/infragram/labels/help-wanted
-* We're specifically asking for help with issues labeled with the https://github.com/publiclab/infragram/labels/help%20wanted tag
-* Find lots of info on contributing at http://publiclab.org/developers
-* Review specific contributor guidelines at http://publiclab.org/contributing-to-public-lab-software
-* Find the steps on how to make a Pull Request at https://github.com/publiclab/infragram/issues/300

-## First Time?

-New to open source/free software?
-Here is a selection of issues we've made **especially for first-timers**.
-We're here to help, so just ask if one looks interesting : https://code.publiclab.org

-[Here](https://publiclab.org/notes/warren/11-22-2017/use-git-and-github-to-contribute-and-improve-public-lab-software) is a link to our Git workflow.

-## Let the code be with you, happy open-sourcing :smile:

 ## Purpose